-E-commerce – is one of the first industry that started using all the benefits of Machine Learning.
+E-commerce – is one of the first industry that started using all the benefits of machine learning.
 Zalando, Asos – companies that have entire artificial intelligence (AI), deep learning departments.
 They invest a lot of money to have better knowledge on their clients, personalize offers for a particular customer, improve customer experience and automate manual processes.
-Recommendation engine and machine learning in ecommerce industry directly converts into profits and increase companies market share with better customer acquisition.
+Recommendation engine and machine learning in ecommerce industry directly converts into profits and increase companies market share with better customer acquisitio.

-Addepto machine learning consultants has analyzed which solutions have the biggest potential today.
+Addepto machine learning consulting team has analyzed which solutions have the biggest potential today.
 You could find few machine learning use cases below.
 They can help monetize your data and improve customer experience like Asos and Zalando:

 1. Recommendation engine (recommender system)

 Machine Learning in ecommerce have few key use cases.
 Personalization and recommendation engine is the hottest trend in global ecommerce space.
 With the use of artificial intelligence and the processing of huge amounts of data, you can thoroughly analyze the online activity of hundreds of millions of users.
 On its basis you are able to create product recommendations, tailored to a specific customer or group (auto-segmentation).

 Let’s see how recommendation engine in ecommerce works.
 By analyzing collected big data on the current traffic on websites, you can determine, which sub-pages the client used.
 You could identify what he was looking for and where he spent most of the time.
 Based on various information: profile of previous customer activity, its preferences (e.g. favorite color), social media data, location and weather – results will be displayed on a personalized page with suggested products that will most likely interest them.

 2. Personalization of the content on the website